Marine Kong

 Marine Kong (怪獣マリンコング, Kaijū Marin Kongu) is a 26-episode 1960 Japanese television series (told in two thirteen episode chapters) produced by Nisan Productions.
 It aired on the Fuji Television network every Sunday from April 3 to September 25.
-The series was about a giant dinosaurian robot created by the Z-Gang to conquer Japan.
-The show is notable in that it was the first Japanese television series about a kaiju.
+The series is about a giant mechanical dinosaur created by a criminal organization known as the Z-Gang to seize control of Japan.
+This show is the first Japanese television series about a kaiju.

 Overview

 The series was broken into 2 episode arcs that ran 13 half hour episodes each and aired every Sunday morning from 9:30 AM to 10:00 AM.
 The first arc was titled Monster Marine Kong (かいじゅうマリンコング) while the second arc was titled Marine Kong Strikes Back (「マリンコングの大逆襲」).

-In the series a huge reptilian monster dubbed "Marine Kong", standing 30 m tall, rises out of the Ocean and attacks Hiratsuka.
-When Dr. Yada a renowned scientist, does research, he realizes the creature is giving off radio waves thus discovering that it is not an organic monster but a robot.
-The robot was built and is being controlled by the villainous Z-Gang, a cartel of criminals out to conquer Japan.
-Eventually the Z-Gang's plans are thwarted by a jamming radio wave invented by Dr. Yada and the creature is blown up.
-In the second arc, the Z-Gang builds a new more powerful version of Marine Kong, but Dr. Yada is able to take over the control waves of the robot and reconfigure it.
-He then reprograms the robot to follow the instructions of his son, Kazuo.
-Marine Kong is then sent against the Z-Gang to thwart their plans of Global domination.
+In the series, "Marine Kong", a giant dinosaur standing 40 m tall, rises out of the Ocean and attacks Hiratsuka.
+When Dr. Yada, a renowned scientist, discovers the creature is giving off radio waves, he deduces that Marine Kong is artificial rather than biological.
+Marine Kong was constructed by a terrorist organization known as the Z-Gang to help them reach their goal of overthrowing the Japanese government, and it is controlled remotely via a wireless transmitter device.
+Eventually, the Z-Gang's plans are thwarted by a jamming radio wave invented by Dr. Yada, causing Marine Kong to self-destruct.
+In the second arc, the Z-Gang rebuilds the destroyed Marine Kong into an even more powerful weapon, but Dr. Yada manages to take over the control waves of the creature and reconfigure it.
+He then reprograms it to follow the commands of his son, Kazuo.
+Under Kazuo's command, Marine Kong is sent to attack the Z-Gang and thwart their plans once and for all.

 Production

 In 1959, Nisan Productions planned on producing a series called "Great Seabeast Gebora"(大海獣ゲボラ).
-The series would feature a gigantic starfish monster as the main character.
+The series would feature a large starfish monster as the main character.
 This series was planned for the TBS network.
 An outline for this series was published in the September 1959 issue of Boy Pictorial Magazine.
 Shin-Toho were hired to produce the special effects and six episodes were scripted before it was ultimately canceled.

 The following year in 1960, Nisan decided on producing another show featuring a marine-based kaiju this time for Fuji TV, which would become Marine Kong.